-The market presents homeowners with various types of flooring materials that meet their personal tastes, preferences, styles, and likes.
+The market presents homeowners with various types of floors materials that meet their personal tastes, preferences, styles, and likes.
 They can choose from carpet, hardwood, engineered wood, natural stone, vinyl, and many others.

 Our discussion explores the leading flooring materials to help you make an informed choice.
 Keep reading.